Postgraduate Certificate in Clinical Pharmacy in Prescribing

 The Pharmacist Prescribing qualification aims to build on the clinical capabilities gained in the Postgraduate Diploma in Clinical Pharmacy (or equivalent qualification) and equip pharmacists with the knowledge, skills and attributes to prescribe medicines competently within a collaborative healthcare team environment.

-The programme material is delivered by a wide range of expert professionals including medical practitioners, bioethics, pharmaceutical lawyers, clinical pharmacists and academic staff.
+The programme material is delivered by a wide range of expert professionals including medical practitioners, bioethicists, pharmaceutical lawyers, clinical pharmacists and academic staff.

 The Postgraduate Certificate in Clinical Pharmacy in Prescribing consists of the following courses: